allynbauer/statuspanic/README.markdown

+will work in webkit browsers (safari, chrome) without adjustment - will need effort for others

 modules are for display wrappers - the data must be provided

 if you provide args in config to a module, that module will get those args via GET